 we can imagine other rules governing the retirement of animals, or of slaughter.
 First of all, this should concern the choice of breeds, as they determine the life expectancy of animals.
-Rather than slaughtering industrial pigs at five and a half months, it would be better to breed Limousin pigs up to the age of 18 months. … Is providing us with meat all that it can do?
+Rather than slaughtering industrial pigs at five and a half months, it would be better to breed Limousin pigs up to the age of 18 months. . . .
+Is providing us with meat all that it can do?
 In my opinion, it is not.
-Pigs can have many other jobs, particularly in the forest … It is the same for calves and lambs.
+Pigs can have many other jobs, particularly in the forest . . .
+It is the same for calves and lambs.
 If the gift and counter gift between animals and us is expressed by a good life for the animals, they must have more time to live their lives.
-If, for example, … animals have an active place in work, the question of when to retire them must be asked.
+If, for example, . . . animals have an active place in work, the question of when to retire them must be asked.
 Many farmers, particularly of goats, do not send their old animals to the abattoir, but construct a sub-herd, retired from production but not from the collective.
-(Porcher 2017: 113-4)
+(Porcher 2017: 113–14)

 In this remarkable passage, Porcher comes close to defending (‘without knowing it’!) a no-kill form of husbandry—as far as harvesting milk, eggs, or wool at least—many animal ethicists might welcome (Cochrane 2012: 86-89; Donaldson and Kymlicka 2011: 139; Milburn 2018).
 Still, according to Porcher, farm animals typically won’t be retired, unlike, say, police dogs: breeding them entails killing them (Porcher 2018).
 If, on the other hand, retirement is not among their rights, are they meaningfully workers?
-Porcher (implicitly) dissociates the status of worker from the right to choose one’s employment, unlike Donaldson and Kymlicka or Blattner (this volume).
+Porcher (implicitly) dissociates the status of worker from the right to choose one’s employment, unlike Donaldson and Kymlicka or Blattner (chapters 10 and 5 of this volume).
 Porcher’s conception appears tailored to rationalize the continuation of what many would plausibly count as exploitation.

 Retirement is thus an issue.
 So is consent, or lack thereof.
-Despite the Industrial Revolution, some types of work continued or even intensified animal use in the 19th century, mainly of horses, cattle and dogs, for dairy production, mining, transportation, draft and war.
+Despite the Industrial Revolution, some types of work continued or even intensified animal use in the nineteenth century, mainly of horses, cattle, and dogs, for dairy production, mining, transportation, draft, and war.
 As French historian Eric Baratay (2008) has argued, such work typically turned animals into proletarians more than co-workers (also see Hribal 2007), much less friends.
 Further, a worker, at least in contexts where work is praised, is supposed to consent to work and written or tacit contractual terms.
-Even when animals cannot express consent, they can assent, at the very least dissent (see Blattner, this volume).
+Even when animals cannot express consent, they can assent, at the very least dissent (see Blattner, chapter 5 of this volume).
 While dissent clearly indicates refusal to work, we should also attempt to secure the animal’s assent, expressed non-verbally, to providing services in exchange for life, food, housing, and care.
 Even then, work animals typically have a very limited range of options which cast doubt on the import of their choice.
 Because they are bred and sold for particular purposes, they may have no choice at all.
 Whatever freedom they have within the bounds of work, they often lack freedom to enter or exit.